PranavShashidhara/ML-Models-Using-Pytorch/Documentation/Adaboost.md

 ```
 new_weight = old_weight × e^(-α)
 ```
-These get smaller—we care less about them now
+These get smaller, we care less about them now

 **For misclassified points:**
 ```
 new_weight = old_weight × e^(+α)
 ```
-These get bigger—the next stump MUST focus on these!
+These get bigger, the next stump MUST focus on these!

 **Normalize:** Divide all weights by their sum so they add up to 1 again